LukaszSwolkien/EngineeringMetrics/README.md

 You don't need administrator privileges in Jira or Confluance.
 Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluance page(s).
 You can also add custom code to generate report in any other format

+Note: this is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).

 ## Algorithms
 1. __Execution metrics__ to measure the amount of work commited vs delivered.
 This data shows how predictable the team is.